A preschooler looks excitedly at his preschool teacher, ready to play active phase 1 phonics games for teaching rhyme

 5 FUN Phonics Phase 1 games for practising rhyme in Nursery

-Sharing Phonics Phase 1 games with Sarah!
+Sharing rhyming phonics phase 1 games with Sarah!

 Phonics Phase 1 games weren’t new to Sarah, she’d been playing games like ‘silly soup’ with her preschoolers for years!
 It had been so long that she couldn’t remember what she did before she used Letters and Sounds Phase 1.